decred/dcrdata/CONTRIBUTING.md

 Depending on what has changed, you will likely receive an error message rejecting your push for a misaligned branch tip.
 This is normal.
 Rerun with the `--force` flag.

+As soon as you push, your changes will be ready for review.
+There is typically no need to notify anybody that the changes have been made.
+Github takes care of that.
+Feel free to leave a comment on the pull request with a brief description of your changes.

 ## Go Development Tips